x1on9f31/MIT-6.824-spring2021/README.md

 # MIT-6.824-spring2021
-MIT-6.824-spring2021, lab implmentations , includes lab 2A 2B 2C 2D 3A 3B 4A
+MIT-6.824-spring2021, Raft using golang, includes lab 2A 2B 2C 2D 3A 3B 4A 4B
-Raft with golang

 ## Recent
 4A finished just now
-4B to be finished...
+4B finished just now
+all lab has finished !!
+time to optimize codes...

 ## Usage
 ### Lab2